rdylina/rdylina/README.md

 # Robert J Dylina
 ## est. 1982 👋
-### I work primarily in residential mortgages/financing but my passion is technology and processing innovation/automation.
+### I work primarily in residential mortgages/financing but my passion is technology and process innovation/automation.

 > A pessimist sees the difficulty in every opportunity; an optimist sees the opportunity in every difficulty. -Winston Churchill